 Soil microbial carbon utilization efficiency (CUE) denotes to the fraction of carbon incorporated into microbial biomass relative to the overall carbon uptake by microorganisms (Li et al., 2021a).
 It reflects the carbon allocation between anabolism and catabolism processes in the soil microbial community and directly affects the soil carbon storage capacity (Sun et al., 2025).
 Moreover, microbial CUE may be an important parameter for determining SOC storage by controlling the proportion of SOC utilization (Geyer et al., 2016; Ullah et al., 2021).
 Specifically, previous studies have shown that drought may affect the activity of microbes and their CUE, which in turn affects the decomposition and accumulation of POC and MAOC (Duan et al., 2023).
 For example, higher CUE may accelerate the breakdown of POC, as the generation of microbial byproducts during this process facilitates the formation of MAOC, as shown by Guenet et al. (2021) and Chen et al. (2021).
 Further studies are needed to determine whether drought alters CUE and consequently affect soil carbon pools.
-Understanding how SOC fractions, particularly POC and MAOC, influence CUE could provide insights into the mechanisms through which ecosystems maintain their carbon balance during drought events.
+Elucidating the impact of SOC fractions, particularly POC and MAOC, on CUE may provide insights into the mechanisms by which ecosystems preserve their carbon balance under drought stress.
 Moreover, the relationships between SOC fractions and CUE under drought is poorly understood.
 To address this gap, we examined the potential correlations among these variables, aiming to provide a more comprehensive perspective on how drought impacts soil carbon dynamics and plant productivity.

 Phyllostachys edulis is a vital plantation in China, thriving abundantly across the subtropical regions, which is the preferred material for “replacing wood with bamboo” and “replacing plastic with bamboo” for its fast natural regeneration.
-In our study, a drought experiment lasting 9 years was conducted in P. edulis forest in southeastern China.
-We hypothesis that: (a) Throughfall exclusion reduced the soil microbial CUE with higher soil enzyme activities. (b) soil microbial CUE and soil carbon fractions had different responses to drought at soil vertical direction.
+In our study, a drought experiment lasting 9 years was conducted in P. edulis plantation in southeastern China.
+We hypothesis that: (a) Throughfall exclusion reduced the soil microbial CUE with higher soil enzyme activities. (b) soil microbial CUE and soil carbon fractions had different responses to drought in soil vertical direction.
 The main objectives of this study are: (1) to evaluate the effects of throughfall exclusion on soil POC, MAOC and soil microbial CUE; and (2) to reveal how throughfall exclusion influences SOC components by changes in microbial CUE that mediates these impacts.
 This study helps to clarify the internal link between SOC components and CUE in P. edulis plantation under throughfall exclusion as identifying predictors of response to long-term drought, which would provide a reference for the optimization of carbon cycle models in terrestrial ecosystems under drought conditions (Li et al., 2021b).

 2. Materials and methods